 Users of mobile devices get a notification on their gadget, and with just a simple click, you can view information about the house, together with how you can contact the listing agent.
 To passersby, it would seem that they were notified by the property itself.
 Beacons can be of immense benefit both to the buyer and the real estate agent.

 Take a look at your surroundings and find an older, historic building; what do you observe in its entrance doors, elevators, lobby, parking lobby, and its entire structure?
 You would probably notice nothing?
 Why so?
 This is because the building is not modern.
 It’s just there and does not inspire the kind of confidence that modern buildings impart in their users.

 Conversely, imagine that the building was connected.
 What if it can communicate with your business and help you in realizing your goals?
 This is what the Internet of Things does to your property: It gives life to both private and commercial buildings, connecting real estate brokers to potential customers, helping tenants and businesses now carry out a range of building management activities and maintenance with ease.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.